-A GGN WG composes by 9-10 GGN Members having proven experience on the subject.
+A GGN WG consists of 9-10 GGN Members with proven experience of the subject.

-GGN WG members have broad geographical distribution.
+GGN WG members have a broad geographical distribution.

 The main goal of a GGN WG is the coordination of activities at the global level (on a specific subject), coordination of exchange of ideas and best practices, proposal of new regulations and concepts.